Top Startup Mistakes Made by Entrepreneurs

 - Selling an app on iTunes.

 Do some testing.
 Try combinations of both channels and see what works...then scale it.
 The key to all of this is keeping track of interaction, sales, and cash flow to figure out what makes the most sense for your business.
-This step isn't easy by any means, but it sure as heck is the smartest way to build an efficient business.
+This step isn't easy by any means, but it is the smartest way to build an efficient business.

-Not grasping Potential Revenue Streams
+Startup Sin #4: Not Grasping Potential Revenue Streams

 If customers are the heart of a business, cash is the blood that flows through it.
 And before we chat about charging your customers, it’s important to realize there are more options than you might have initially thought.

-Asset Sale: When your customer buys your product/service, they have every right to do whatever the heck they want with it.
+Asset Sale: When your customer buys your product/service, they have every right to do whatever they want with it.
 Take a butcher shop for example: once a customer buys the meat, they can do with it whatever their heart desires.

 Usage Fee: Based on how much your customer uses your product– the more they use it, the more they pay.
 Pay As You Go Phones are a great example.
 The more minutes a customer uses, the more often they have to purchase minutes.